 Register for CoinGeek Conference

-If you’re interested in learning more about BSV and how blockchain and eSports work together, the CoinGeek Live Conference kicks off on September 30.
+If you’re interested in learning more about BSV and how blockchain and eSports work together, the CoinGeek Conference kicks off on June 8.
 Coming to you live from New York and London, the event brings together some of the best minds in blockchain to discuss issues around the development of Bitcoin (BSV).
 In particular, the event will look specifically at implementations in eSports on blockchain, and how eSports developers can take advantage of the properties of BSV that make it such a comfortable fit.

 Building on the successes of previous CoinGeek conferences, CoinGeek Live is the biggest event yet, with thousands of delegates expected to tune in from all over the world and live from Times Square.

 This virtual conference is the perfect opportunity to see how Bitcoin SV is connecting One World to One Chain.
 You will learn more about how BSV can add more value to eSports and other sectors, the event gets underway June 8.
 Register now for your free ticket and secure your spot to this virtual conference, a must-attend for anyone passionate about eSports.